- Surprising Reasons You're in Pain Slideshow Pictures

 A potential complication from the trigger point injection procedure is post-injection pain.
 This is relatively uncommon, but it can occur.
 This pain usually resolves by itself after a few days.
 It is more common when no medication is injected into the trigger point (dry needling).
 Ice, heat, or over-the-counter medications such as acetaminophen, ibuprofen, or naproxen sodium may be useful for post-injection pain.

-If a steroid medication is injected into the trigger point, shrinkage of the fat under the skin can occur, leaving a dent in the skin.
+If a steroid medication is injected into the trigger point, there is a risk of shrinkage of the fat under the skin, leaving a dent in the skin.
 This does not occur when only anesthetic is injected without any steroid medication.
 Other side effects are rare with trigger point injections but can occur anytime a needle punctures the skin, including infection and bleeding.

 How frequently do trigger point injections need to be administered?